cyfrost/install-gnome-extensions/README.md

 The [GNOME Shell Extensions website](https://extensions.gnome.org/) is a massive catalog of extensions for the GNOME desktop.

-Installing multiple extensions manually by-hand from the site can quickly become tiresome (especially if more than a few extensions), this script automates the process.
+Installing multiple extensions manually by-hand from the site can quickly get tiresome, this script automates the process.

 This script can be used for, say, automatically installing a bunch of extensions on a few computers (or on a new install).